-The northern location of Minneapolis means stunning early fall color on the trees in September.
-The cooling temperatures make it nice to explore the best of the city, from the Stone Arch Bridge to the Wiseman Museum of Art.
+The northern location of Minneapolis means stunning early fall color on the trees in September, especially in the city's parks.
+The cooling temperatures make it nice to explore the best of the city, from the Stone Arch Bridge to the Weisman Art Museum.

 It is the best time to get outdoors and enjoy the first bursts of color on the trees in North America.
 Some of the best places to do that are at Minnehaha Park, exploring the Chain of Lakes, and at the Minnesota Landscape Arboretum.

 Temperatures and weather are generally comfortable in September, but if there's a less-than-ideal day for the outdoors, you can fill your agenda at the Mall of America or one of the many museums in the city.

 Highlight: The abundance of food festivals and culinary experiences in the autumn